Interband tunneling effects on materials transport properties using the first principles Wigner distribution: Theory

 The evolution of the Wigner function \cite{moyal1949,Groenewold1946} is found through a Wigner transform of the equation of motion of the density matrix, and has been shown to be

-where $\{\{f,H\}\}$ is the Moyal bracket (the quantum mechanical extension of the Poisson bracket) and the Moyal product $\star$ is defined as:
+where $\{\{f,H\}\}$ is the Moyal bracket (the quantum mechanical extension of the Poisson bracket) and the Moyal product $\star$ is defined as

 where $H(\boldsymbol{x},\boldsymbol{k})$ is the Wigner transform of the Hamiltonian, and the arrows indicate that the derivative operator is acting to the left/right operators.
-To ensure that such derivatives exist, we choose a particular wavefunction gauge, as discussed in the supplementary material.

 We now simplify the Hamiltonian supposing that the electron-phonon interaction is weak and evaluate the Moyal bracket for the single-particle part of the Hamiltonian; the electron-phonon interaction is added later as a perturbation.
 Since we are interested in macroscopic properties, we can make the assumption that only slow spatial variations of the Wigner function are relevant.
-Therefore, we approximate the Moyal product in Taylor series to the lowest orders of $\hbar$ and, as detailed in the supplementary material, we find an equation of motion which we term the Wigner Transport Equation (WTE), that is
+Therefore, we expand the Moyal product in Taylor series to the lowest orders of $\hbar$ and find an equation of motion which we term the ab initio Wigner Transport Equation (aiWTE), that is \begin{widetext}